Be sexist. Be racist. Be offensive and uncouth. Be brash, politically incorrect, and insensitive. Be messy and unrehearsed.

 We’ve allowed mass media and political agendas to pervert and suppress our basic humanity, while eroding our human rights and civil liberties.
 We’ve chosen to hide behind litigation, racist theories, perpetual propaganda, nefarious social justice conspiracies, fictitious, AI-driven (and composed) headlines and articles, social media avatars, and other childish nonsense.

 We’ve stopped talking, face to face.
 We’ve let them separate us, cage us in our own homes, muzzle us, and delude us into believing in magical contagions and artificial, nonsense, potentially deadly technologies and experimental medical therapies.
 There are no cures.
-No, only treatments for life.
+No, only treatments and symptom management for life.

 We’ve let them manufacture consent.
 We’ve let them convince us to turn on each other.